jelmersnippe/task-automation/docs/source-location-plan.md

 ## Phase 4 — `ExecutionError`: Add Optional `SourceSpan`

+> **Prerequisite:** This phase depends on `improving-execution-error.md` being completed first.
+Adding `span` to a stringly-typed struct is possible but wasted effort — wait until `ExecutionError` is a proper enum before doing this.

 **Goal:** Interpreter errors carry source location when available.

 - Add `span: Option<SourceSpan>` to `ExecutionError`